Natallllyyy333/finance_manager/README.md

 ## Design

 ### Design Choices
 The app was designed to have an engaging effect on the user.
-The idea was to let the user check analize their personal finances.
+The idea was to let the user check and analize their personal finances.

 ### Colour
 The color palette was chosen to match purple, blue colours of the background.
 A color picker was used to pick colors from the background image, these colors were then further adjusted to meet accessibility criteria.